Milford, Pennsylvania: Geography

 According to the U.S. Census Bureau, the borough has a total area of 0.5 sqmi, all land.

-Milford is located on the Upper Delaware River, which divides Pennsylvania's Poconos region from the Catskill Mountains in New York, in what was historically a heavily forested area.
-When Judge Biddis bought up the land of what was then known as Wells Ferry and laid out the lots for the new town, he generally followed the urban plan of Philadelphia: he laid out High Street – the equivalent of what is now Market Street in Philadelphia – running to the Delaware River, while Broad Street runs perpendicular to High, creating a grid.
-At the intersection of Broad and High is a public square – just as there is at Broad and Market in Philadelphia – and most of Milford's official buildings are located there.
-Within the grid, east–west streets are numbered, Second through Seventh, with Broad Street falling between Fourth and Fifth Streets, while north–south streets are named after Judge Biddis' children: Ann, Catherine, George, John, Sarah and Elizabeth.
-In between both the named and numbered streets are alleys, named after berries and fruit.
+Milford is located on the Upper Delaware River, which divides Pennsylvania's Poconos region from the Catskill Mountains in New York, in what was historically a heavily-forested area.
+When Judge Biddis bought up the land of what was then known as Wells Ferry and laid out the lots for the new town, he generally followed the urban plan of Philadelphia.
+He created the grid that made High Street the equivalent of what is now Market Street in Philadelphia, running it to the Delaware River while also making Broad Street perpendicular to High.
+At the intersection of Broad and High is a public square, just as there is at Broad and Market in Philadelphia.
+Most of Milford's official buildings are located there.

+Within that grid, Milford's east–west streets were numbered as Second through Seventh streets with Broad falling between Fourth and Fifth.
+North–south streets were named after Biddis' children: Ann, Catherine, George, John, Sarah, and Elizabeth.
+In between both the named and numbered streets are alleys, that were named after berries and fruit.

 In contemporary Milford, Broad Street is also marked as U.S. Route 6 and U.S. Route 209.
 At its intersection with Harford Street, Route 6 continues north on Harford, while Route 209 continues south on the street.

 Milford is located on an escarpment above the Delaware River.
-All waterways there which drain into the river fall the 100 foot difference in height, creating what is known as a fluviarchy, a network of waterfalls, putatively the most notable one east of the Rocky Mountains.
-These also provided water power to mills, which contributed to Milford's economy in the 19th century.
+All waterways there which drain into the river fall the 100 foot difference in height, creating what is known as a "fluviarchy," a network of waterfalls that is putatively the most notable east of the Rocky Mountains.
+These also provided waterpower to mills that contributed to Milford's growing economy during the nineteenth century.